GoogleCloudPlatform/hackathon-toolkit/functions/README.md

 Give your new Cloud Function an appropriate name (such as process_image).
 Change the Trigger from HTTP to Cloud Storage.

-For the 'Bucket' field, click 'Browse' and then click basket icon (New bucket) to create a new Cloud Storage bucket.
+For the 'Bucket' field, click 'Browse' and then click the basket icon (New bucket) to create a new Cloud Storage bucket.
 Name it the same as your Google Cloud project.
 Leave all fields the same and click 'Create' to create a Cloud Storage bucket.
 Click 'Select' to select this bucket as the trigger for your Cloud Function.

 Change the Runtime from Node.js 6 to Python 3.7 (Beta).